datatrail-jhu/00_intro/manuscript/06_googlesheets.md

 ### Google Sheets quiz

+{choose-answers:4}
 ?
 What information are we NOT collecting from Leanpub?

-a) book title
-b) number of readers
 C) maximum price
+C) author phone number
+C) author address
+o) book title
+o) number of readers
-d) suggested price
+o) suggested price
-e) minimum price
+o) minimum price

 {choose-answers: 4}
 ?
 What is a spreadsheet?

 C) A grid where you can store data.
+C) A document where data are stored in cells
 o) A word document where you would type a novel.
 o) A great place to make a slide presentation.
 o) An online banking website.